Uttamkumar2/bikesharing/README.md

 ## Overview of the analysis

-The Purpose of this project is to use the CitiBikes riders data for the month of aug 2019 to Analyze and visualize statistics of the bikeshareing business and tohelp Kate prepare business proposal for Investor to give enough information and confidence to Invest in the city of Des Moines, Iowa.
+The Purpose of this project is to use the CitiBikes riders data for the month of aug 2019 to Analyze and visualize statistics of the bikesharing business and to help Kate prepare business proposal for Investor to give enough information and confidence to Invest in the city of Des Moines, Iowa.

 Full Analysis and Visualization can be found here [Link](https://public.tableau.com/app/profile/uttam.kumar4024/viz/NYC_CitiBike_Analysis_16429565724910/BikeSharingBusinessProposalforCityofDesMoines)